There are three main effective ways to reduce food waste in busy kitchens.

 Forecasting Daily Demand to Prepare the Optimal Inventory Levels

-Understanding your waste habits is critical to reducing future waste and Winnow is an excellent tool.
+Understanding your waste habits is critical to reducing future waste and Tenzo is an excellent tool do just that.
 An accurate forecast is the next step to reduce your food waste.

 When forecasting your future demand, it is important to look at:

 - Annual Seasonality

 Forecasting daily sales is complex because you need to segment your past data and compare similar data sets.
 For example, if you are forecasting for July 5th, a Thursday, you can’t simply look at July 5th last year.
 You need to look at the first Thursday in July for the past few years and then compare what the weather and events were on that day.

 A forecast will return your predicted demand, but how do you use this in conjunction with data on your past waste?

 Easy!
 Let’s say that Tenzo showed you that last Thursday you experienced 100 customers, prepared 10kgs of steak, but only sold 9kgs of it – you had to throw out 1kg of steak.

 Now, If you forecast 140 customers then you should prepare 12.6kg of steak (40% more than 9kgs).
 Understanding your past waste data allows you to take advantage of an accurate forecast.

 If you want to improve and automate your forecasting, Tenzo can help.
 Their AI has beaten in-house forecasting teams by 20-40% and reduced error by over 50% – saving you time and money!